vishalmali06/JS-tricky-snippets/README.md

 };
 obj.arrowFunction();
 obj.regularFunction();

+// Output:
+// undefined
+// 42
 ```
-    The output will be undefined.
     Arrow functions do not have their own this; they inherit this from the enclosing context which is the global object in this case.

 ### 8. What is the output of the following code and why?